 For leads are not available for mapping to other objects.

 Are limited to 175 characters because of the encryption algorithm.

 Are not available for use in filters such as list views, reports, roll-up summary fields, and rule filters.

 Cannot be used to define report criteria, but they can be included in report results.

 Are not searchable, but they can be included in search results.

-Are not available for: Salesforce Classic, Connect Offline, Connect for Outlook, Salesforce for Outlook, lead conversion, workflow rule criteria or formulas, formula fields, outbound messages, default values, and Web-to-Lead and Web-to-Case forms.
+Are not available for: Salesforce Classic Mobile, Connect Offline, Salesforce for Outlook, lead conversion, workflow rule criteria or formulas, formula fields, outbound messages, default values, and Web-to-Lead and Web-to-Case forms.